 Answer: In Genesis 49:29-32, we read Jacob’s instructions about his burial place: “I am to be gathered to my people; bury me with my fathers in the cave that is in the field of Ephron the Hittite, in the cave that is in the field at Machpelah, to the east of Mamre, in the land of Canaan, which Abraham bought with the field from Ephron the Hittite to possess as a burying place.
 There they buried Abraham and Sarah his wife.
 There they buried Isaac and Rebekah his wife, and there I buried Leah—the field and the cave that is in it were bought from the Hittites.”
 Obviously, Jacob was very concerned with his burial place, and he knew the exact history of the spot he had chosen.
 When Joseph was approaching death, he also gave instructions concerning his remains (Genesis 50:25).

 One reason the burial place was so important to the patriarchs has to do with God’s promise of the land.
 God had promised that Abraham’s descendants would possess the land where he had been buried (Genesis 12:1-3).
 Jacob knew that, if he was buried in Canaan, his tomb would forever remain within the Promised Land.
-The fact that Abraham, Isaac, Jacob, and Joseph would all be buried there—four generations—emphasized their belief in God’s promise to give this land to their family.
+The fact that Abraham, Isaac, and Jacob would all be buried there—three generations—emphasized their belief in God’s promise to give this land to their family.